What is frequent urination?

 • Fever

-Urinary tract disorders can cause the above signs or symptoms, but so can other serious illnesses or health problems.
-Seek medical help to find out what is causing your frequent urination and how to treat it.
+Urinary tract disorders, as well as other serious illnesses or health problems, can cause the above signs or symptoms.
+Seek medical help to determine what is causing your frequent urination and how to treat it.

 Frequent urination has been identified as one of the causes of urinary tract infection (UTI), insomnia (due to nocturia) and it is also considered a symptom of enlarged prostate in men.